Capabilities and Evaluation Biases of Large Language Models in Classical Chinese Poetry Generation: A Case Study on Tang Poetry: Experiments and Results

 \textbf{Models exhibit strong semantic convergence.} We measured cross-model semantic similarity (Figures \ref{fig:SAT} and \ref{fig:SAP}) and found mean scores above 0.94, revealing a shared representation of poetic meaning likely rooted in overlapping training data.
 Despite noticeable lexical variation, the underlying semantics are strikingly uniform.
-Notably, agreement is higher for poet style (0.96) than for theme (0.94): the models collectively ``know'' what distinguishes Li Bai and Du Fu in theory, yet their generated poems fail to express those stylistic differences.
-This ``alignment paradox'' highlights a gap between the models' internal semantic knowledge and their actual generative output.
+We clarify that the alignment paradox refers to the contradictory relationship between a model's internal semantic knowledge and its actual generative output.
+We further show the average similarity by poets in Figure \ref{fig:semantic_poets} (the lower, the more distinct).
+Similar to the findings from Figure \ref{fig:semantic_theme}, models do not separate poems generated for different poets well.
+This suggests that while prompting different models with different poets (e.g., \begin{CJK}{UTF8}{gbsn}李白\end{CJK} ``Li Bai'' vs. \begin{CJK}{UTF8}{gbsn}杜甫\end{CJK} ``Du Fu''), they struggle to manifest these differences in the practice when generating poems.
+They are essentially trapped in a shared semantic space where they can describe stylistic differences in theory but produce outputs that are semantically indistinguishable from one another.